fschuindt/firebase_id_token/README.md

 FirebaseIdToken::Certificates.request
 ```

-It will download the certificates and save it in Redis, but only if the Redis certificates database is empty.
-To force download and override of the Redis database, use:
+It will download the certificates and save it in cache, but only if the cache certificates database is empty.
+To force download and override of the cache entries, use:
 ```ruby
 FirebaseIdToken::Certificates.request!
 ```

-Google give us information about the certificates' expiration time, it's used to set a Redis TTL (Time-To-Live) when saving it.
+Google give us information about the certificates' expiration time, it's used to set a cache TTL (Time-To-Live) when saving it.
 By doing so, the certificates will be automatically deleted after its expiration.

 #### Certificates Info

-Checks the presence of certificates in the Redis database.
+Checks the presence of certificates in the cache.
 ```ruby
 FirebaseIdToken::Certificates.present?
 => true
 ```

-How many seconds until the certificate's expiration.
+How many seconds until the certificate's expiration. _NOTE_: Currently only functional when using Redis
 ```ruby
 FirebaseIdToken::Certificates.ttl
 => 22352